 So why this blog, why elite performance and why now?
 Most of you will know me from my time in sport.
 I spent over twenty years as a professional athlete, learnt my trade, gained experience and had my fair share of both successes and failures.

-I learnt so much about myself physically, mentally and socially, and I leant heavily at times, on the support of those around me.
+I learnt so much about myself physically, mentally and socially, and I learnt heavily at times, on the support of those around me.
 Now, it’s time to give something back.

 After officially retiring from athletics in 2013, the natural progression was into coaching.
 As a ‘speed consultant’ I was able to coach some of the finest sportsmen and women in Premier League football, rugby and athletics.
 As a business coach I gained access to CEOs, senior executives and outstanding performers from many different disciplines.

-For me, two PE teachers Miss Ryan and Mr Coleman at Caludon Castle School in Coventry, stand out in my mind.
-Without their crucial intervention, their faith in me and their gentle but assertive guidance, perhaps, in fact all that has happened and all that I am would never have been achievable.
+For me, two P.E teachers Miss.
+Ryan and Mr. Coleman at Caludon Castle School in Coventry, stand out in my mind.
+Without their crucial intervention, their faith in me and their gentle but assertive guidance, perhaps, in fact all that has happened and all that I am would never have been available.
 ‘A path not seen is a path not followed’.
 When you look at athletes on the podium, so caught up in the magic of that moment, you rarely think of the humble teachers and coaches that tirelessly invest themselves in the success of others – they are the people who sow the seed of success.

 This blog is an alphabetical journey plotting the path to elite performance.
 Each week I will share insights of elite performance and personal stories of the highs and lows of a career in athletics, business, and education.
 I hope there is something for everyone to learn from, to laugh at and to love as we go on the journey.

 I have travelled a lot in my career but both Coventry and Shanghai have a special place in my heart for many reasons – they are two great cities!